Employee data: name, surname, PESEL, or passport number

 A PESEL number is individual number.
 It is created for everyone just once, and it never expires.

-The impact of providing the work certificates and diplomas affects your entitlement to additional annual leave days.
-If you have over 10 years of professional experience, or a relevant academic diploma with at least 2 years of professional experience, you are eligible for an extra 6 days of annual leave.
+Providing work certificates, ZUS certificates, and diplomas may affect your entitlement to additional annual leave days.
+If you have more than 10 years of professional experience, or a relevant academic diploma combined with at least 2 years of professional experience, you may be eligible for an additional 6 days of annual leave.
 Here's how it works:

-- Work Certificate or Diploma Submission: To benefit from this additional leave, you must submit your work certificates or diploma to your HR department during your onboarding process or after you start your employment (via HR Service Desk ticket).
+• Submission of documents: To benefit from the additional leave, you must submit your work certificates, ZUS certificates, or diploma to the HR department during onboarding or after starting employment (via an HR Service Desk ticket).

-- During the hiring process, all candidates are required to provide their diplomas as part of the company's internal procedures.
-Submission of the diploma is required during the onboarding process, and it is sufficient for the document to be provided in either the native language or in English.
+• Diplomas during hiring: During the hiring process, all candidates are required to provide their diplomas as part of the company's internal procedures.
+The diploma must also be submitted during onboarding.
+It may be provided either in the original language or in English.

-• Work Certificates: These must confirm that you were employed under an official employment contract.
-Common acceptable documents in Poland include:
+• Work certificates: These must confirm employment under an official employment (labour) contract.
+Acceptable documents in Poland include:

-• Content of Certificates: Certificates should clearly indicate:
+• Content of certificates: Documents should clearly indicate:

 o Company name,